<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5163340&amp;fmt=gif">

 • “Close the largest deals for (insert company)” — We need someone who can take the reins and close large deals for us.

-• “Hyper-growth startup looking for API experts” — This captures a candidate's interest along with tools he is an expert in.
+• “Hyper-growth startup looking for API experts” — This captures a candidate's interest along with the tools they are an expert in.

 • “Scale, automation, reliability is our focus” — Pretty straightforward.

-When you send a generic subject line email about joining a startup, follow up with more information about the startup and what is needed to be successful.
+When you send an email with a generic subject line about joining a startup, follow up with more information about the startup and what is needed to be successful.
 If you mention leading a team, then specifically discuss the team and the role’s responsibilities.
-Nothing is worse than seeing a subject that aligns perfectly with your work passions, just to get a generic email that doesn’t tell you anything about what the subject line referenced!
+Nothing is worse than seeing a subject line that aligns perfectly with your work passions, just to get a generic email that doesn’t tell you anything about what the subject line referenced!

 Your email strategy is only one part of your approach to candidate sourcing.
-Download our all-inclusive guide to create an end-to-end process for attracting, engaging, and hiring top talent.
+Download our all-inclusive guide to create an end-to-end process for attracting, engaging, and hiring top talent, a comprehensive strategy developed in collaboration with Caldwell.

 Over time, every recruiter will eventually figure out the law of averages and where they stand according to the statistics.
 The goal is to maintain or increase these averages.
 To find continued improvement in winning hires, you need large amounts of data and feedback to determine if your current passive candidate recruiting performance is up to par.